Decision Review System (DRS)

 Decision Review System (DRS): The Ultimate Solution

-In practice, cricket field judges’ decisions are canceled only in cases where an error is clearly visible.
-International Cricket Council leaders would like the Decision Review System (DRS) to be used universally, but there are several barriers to this.
+In practice, cricket field judges’ decisions are canceled only in cases when an error is clearly visible.
+The International Cricket Council leaders would like the Decision Review System (DRS) to be used universally, but there are several barriers to this.
 For example, poor countries cannot afford to use it economically.
 The system is partially used in some domestic championships.